jfcameron/G2Dj/README.md

 ## Building the engine:
 ### Desktop
 * Include JOGL as lib.
 Choose the correct JOGL package for the desired platform (Win32, Win64, Mac, Linux).
-* Run PreprocessorWizard.pl with #define DESKTOP and build the G2Dj project.
+* Run PreprocessorWizard.pl with #define DESKTOP
+* Open the NetBeans project file and build G2Dj.

 ### Mobile
-* Run PreprocessorWizard.pl with #define ANDROID and build the G2Dj project.
+* Run PreprocessorWizard.pl with #define ANDROID
+* Open the Android Studio project file and build G2Dj.

 ## Creating a game:
 Games are written against an ECS.
 The ECS is comprised of 3 basic class types: Scene, GameObject, Component.